isomerpages/moe-crescentgirlssch/_our-holistic-curriculum/Instructional Programmes/English Language & Literature Department.md

 #### **English Literature Curriculum**
 The aims of the English Literature Curriculum at Crescent are:
 *   To widen students’ breadth of literary experience by exposing them to a wide range of genres of writing;
-*   To enable students to understand and analyse the effectiveness of the various literary works;
+*   To enable students to understand and analyse the effectiveness of the various literary works;&nbsp;
 *   To provide opportunities for students to write creatively and enhance their ability to understand the processes behind the creation of literary works;
 *   To provide students with a platform to explore themes which touch on a wide range of human concerns that encourage an understanding of moral and ethical issues and foster an awareness of the world they live in;
 *   To hone students’ skills of literary appreciation and for the development of perceptive and logical thinking.